‘Psychopath with a conscience’ guilty of murdering two escorts six months apart

 The jury of 10 men and two women took 10-and-a-half hours to convict Brown of both murder charges on Thursday.

-Brown stared ahead with a blank expression as the verdict was read out amid gasps from the public gallery, made up of a number of Ms Ware and Ms Morgan’s family members.
+Brown stared ahead with a blank expression as the verdict was read out amid gasps from the public gallery, made up of a number of Ms Ware’s family members.

+Ms Ware’s family said in a statement that Brown “won’t allow her the dignity and respect of a proper burial or allow us to have the answers we so desperately need and deserve”.

+Detective Chief Inspector Andy Wolstenholme, of Sussex Police, said the force will be speaking to Brown as soon as possible to try to persuade him to reveal what happened to Ms Ware’s remains.

 Brown met Ms Ware in 2018 when he hired her as an escort and they developed an “on again, off again” relationship.